progval/Limnoria/CONTRIBUTING.md

 to @ProgVal, it's easier for them to accept pull requests than to cherry-pick everything manually.

+Having at least one test case in any non-trivial pull-request is very appreciated.

 See also [Contributing to Limnoria] at [Limnoria documentation].

 [Contributing to Limnoria]:http://supybot.aperio.fr/doc/contribute/index.html#contributing-to-limnoria